Landlord Licensing Scheme

 Does my property need a licence?

-All privately rented property in the areas of Whitechapel, Weavers, Spitalfields and Bangla town must be licensed.
-View our map to check if your property falls within the above area – all you need is your postcode.
+All privately rented properties in the areas of Whitechapel, Weavers, Spitalfields and Bangla town must be licensed.
+View our map to check if your property falls within the above areas – all you need is your postcode.
 Please note that the green area within the map is the selective licence area.
 If your property appears outside the green area it will not require a selective licence.

-The cost of the licence is £520 for 5 years.
+The cost of the licence is £520 for five years.
 View our fees or find out if your property is exempted.

 Apply for a Selective or mandatory Landlord Licence or temporary exemption

 Saving your application

 If you need to, you can save your pending applications part way through.
 This may be necessary so certificates etc. can be obtained.

 Please note pending applications are only kept on the system for 90 days from the initial submission date, after this time the software automatically deletes the information.